Last updated 26 January 2016

 The following covers the support tools which Heroku offers along with guidelines and expectations around how to support your users.

-Support for Alpha Add-ons Heroku does not provider customer support for add-ons in the alpha state since the customer base for alpha add-ons are a closed group with whom the provider should already have an avenue of communication.
+Support for Alpha Add-ons Heroku does not provide customer support for add-ons in the alpha state since the customer base for alpha add-ons are a closed group with whom the provider should already have an avenue of communication.

 As an add-on provider you are responsible for supporting your service, and need to be set up to do so.
 Users will be asking questions and reporting problems, and you must respond to such inquiries in a timely and helpful manner.